By Alex Beleaev | Beleaev Caviar & Gourmet | beleaev.com

 - Salmon and trout produce roe, not caviar

-The sturgeon is one of the oldest fish still swimming.
+The sturgeon is one of the oldest fish still swimming, with fossil records stretching back more than 200 million years.
 It has bony plates instead of scales, a shark-like tail, and whisker-like barbels it drags along the riverbed to find food.
 There are about 27 species worldwide, and nearly all of them are now protected, which is why legal caviar today comes from certified farms rather than wild rivers.

 A female sturgeon does not produce eggs on a yearly schedule the way a salmon does.
 Depending on species, she needs between 7 and 25 years to mature.
-That patience is built into every price tag.
+That patience is built into every price tag, and it is also why only five of those 27 species carry the entire commercial market.

 Beluga (Huso huso)